voschezang/coding-handbook/quotes.md

 * Value both processes and outcomes (e.g. [risk-adjusted returns](https://en.wikipedia.org/wiki/Risk-adjusted_return_on_capital)).
     * Good results with bad processes have no predictive value.
 * Be input-driven rather than merely output-driven.
 You can control the input, but the output is a side-effect.
+    * Outcome > output.

+* Blameless postmortems
-* If the postmortem (or RCA) results in in one mistake, then the postmortem was wrong.
-I.e. if there was a single point of failure then that was the problem.
+    * If there was a single point of failure then that was the problem (i.e. the system).
+    * Nameless postmortems imply that there is a need to hide the name.

 **Time to market**

 * Deliver sooner, not faster.
 Velocity > speed.
+* Received value (by customer) > created value (inventory).
 * Being busy indicates a lack or prioritization.
     * Subtract to add.
 [Narrow](https://en.wikipedia.org/wiki/Scope_creep) your focus.
     * Say no to *good* opportunities s.t. you can focus on those rare, *great* opportunities.